Sravan2808/DevTinder/homework.md

 - How express JS basically handles requests behind the scene
 - Difference blw app.use vs app.all
 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes,except /user/login
+- Error Handling using app.use("/",(err,req,res,next)={})